scicloj/scicloj.github.io/content/en/docs/community/groups/visual-tools.md

 The goal of this group is to create collaborations in learning and building Clojure tools for data visualization and literate programming.

-The authors of several actively developed tools are involved (Chlorine, Clover, Calva and its Notebooks, Portal, Viscous, Sidebar, Nette, Fabricate, Omni-trace, Oz, Saite, Notespace, Clay, Goldly, Saturn, clt-tiles, Obsidian Wielder, Cardigan Bay, Platypub, Data Rabbit, Clerk, Mosaic, etc.).
+The authors of several actively developed tools are involved (Chlorine, Clover, Calva and its Notebooks, Portal, Viscous, Sidebar, Nette, Fabricate, Omni-trace, Oz, Saite, Notespace, Clay, Claykind, Goldly, Saturn, clt-tiles, Obsidian Wielder, Cardigan Bay, Platypub, Data Rabbit, Clerk, Mosaic, MetaREPL, Meyvn, etc.).

 Our meetings are announced on the [Clojure Calendar Feed](https://clojureverse.org/t/the-clojure-events-calendar-feed-turns-2/).